tsedio/tsed-cli/packages/cli-core/readme.md

 ## Getting started

-Create CLI require some steps like create a package.json with the right information and create a structure directory aligned with TypeScript to be compiled correctly for a npm deployment.
+Create CLI requires some steps like create a package.json with the right information and create a structure directory aligned with TypeScript to be compiled correctly for a npm deployment.

-Here a structure directory example:
+Here is a structure directory example:

 ```
 .